apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 3. Copy and overwrite any splash screen, or icon images.
 4. Copy over any plugins from the `plugins` folder to the new project and ensure that they are also added to the VS project.
 5. Build and test.

-- __NOTE:__ all core APIs have been removed and must be installed as plugins.
+__NOTE:__ all core APIs are removed from Cordova version 3.0, and must be installed separately as plugins.
+For more information on how to re-enable these features in a non-CLI workflow, see Using Plugman to Manage Plugins.

-Alternate upgrade method using the cordova CLI tool:

 ## Upgrade to 2.9.0 from 2.8.0 ##